Aliou Baldé

 Aliou Badara Baldé (born 12 December 2002) is a professional footballer who plays as a winger for Swiss club St. Gallen on loan from club Nice.
 Born in Senegal, he represents Guinea internationally, after representing Senegal at youth level.

 Club career

 On 19 January 2021, Baldé signed a professional contract with Feyenoord.
 He made his professional debut with Feyenoord in a 1–1 Eredivisie tie with FC Emmen on 20 March 2021.

 On 7 January 2022, Baldé was loaned to Waasland-Beveren in Belgium.
 On 31 August 2022, he was loaned to Dordrecht.
 On 31 January 2023, Baldé was recalled from his loan at FC Dordrecht and moved to Swiss club FC Lausanne-Sport.

 On 10 August 2024, Baldé moved on loan to VfL Bochum in Germany.
 On 14 January 2025, Baldé returned to Lausanne-Sport on loan.
+On 21 July 2025, he was loaned by St. Gallen.

 International career

 Baldé represented the Senegal U17s at the 2019 FIFA U-17 World Cup.

 Baldé made his debut for the Guinea national team on 10 June 2024 in a World Cup qualifier against Mozambique at Ben M'Hamed El Abdi Stadium in El Jadida, Morocco.
 He substituted Facinet Conte in the 65th minute of the 1–0 Mozambique victory.